gitbls/pistrong/README.md

 * Install postfix -- `sudo apt-get install bsd-mailx postfix libsasl2-modules` You don't really need bsd-mailx but it may be useful to have a local bash shell mail command for testing.

 * Install dovecot -- If you want to access email on the system using an IMAP email client.
 See the script [install-dovecot](https://raw.githubusercontent.com/gitbls/pistrong/master/install-dovecot).
-This will install and configure dovecot for local, non-ssl usage, which should be fine for installing pistrong-created certs to your Windows or iOS device.
+This will install and configure dovecot for local, non-ssl usage, which should be fine for installing pistrong-created certs to your Windows or iOS/macOS device.

 * If you don't use the `--zip` switch, you'll also need to have a webserver installed, so that users can pick up the zip file from your web server.
 If you `sudo apt-get install apache2` before running makeMyCA everything will be set up correctly.
 You may need to restart the apache2 service after running makeMyCA.
 If you install apache2 after running makeMyCA, you may need to execute this command: `echo "ServerName vpnserver.fqdn" > /etc/apache2/conf-enabled/servername.conf`, of course, replacing vpnserver.fqdn with the fully-qualified domain name for your VPN Server.